thedoggybrad/thedoggybrad/readme.md

 This is TheDoggyBrad Software Lab (Formerly TheDoggyBrad), a small entity based in the Philippines.
 A hobbyist that develops free software projects and archives some great softwares for the people.

 ## A. Edgescape Navigator
 Edgescape Navigator is a web browser which is literally just a web browser.
 It has no bloatware, no mess and no unnecessary features.
-Just buttons for forward, backward, reload, homepage and about and also the addressbar.<br>
+Just buttons for forward, backward, reload, homepage and about and also the addressbar.
+It is powered by EdgeWebView2 runtime.<br>
 [https://github.com/thedoggybrad/edgescape_navigator](https://github.com/thedoggybrad/edgescape_navigator)